m1h43l/citest/README.md

     stomp_open(client);

 The client not only needs a connection to the server on a network level but also on an application level.
-The server expects a CONNECT Stomp frame.
+The server expects a CONNECT STOMP frame.

     stomp_command_connect(client);